 longer!
 Read it more than once, (it's free, but he welcomes donations!)

-Another expert, he wrote a book about RV Solar and has it available for free on his web site.
+Another expert, he wrote a book about RV Solar and has it available for free.
 His information is a little more complicated, and from the viewpoint of one who can afford to spend more money.
 It's well organized and has a LOT of expert advice and instructions with photos